 (shaping society together!)

-Inspired by design thinking, these innovation methods allow artists to develop concrete and practical solutions that can help them meet the current challenges facing the performing arts (for example, participation and fair working conditions).
+Inspired by design thinking, this innovation method enables cultural practitioners to develop concrete and practical solutions to current challenges (such as participation and fair working conditions) in the performing arts.
 Six concrete guidelines have been developed:

 - How can we work well with each other?